 Also of interest is that Glen Aubrey has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Glen Aubrey’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Glen Aubrey’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The percentage of adults in Glen Aubrey with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.03% of adults in Glen Aubrey have a bachelor's degree or advanced degree.